zerocracy/judges-action/README.md

 First, get a free authentication token from [Zerocracy.com](https://www.zerocracy.com) and add it as `ZEROCRACY_TOKEN` [secret][secrets] to your repository.

 Then, create a new [personal access token][PAT] and add it as a `ZEROCRACY_PAT` secret to your repository.
+Don't forget to give it full "repository access".

 Then, add this `zerocracy.yml` file to your GitHub repository at the `.github/workflows/` directory
 (replace `foo` with the name of your team and `42` with anything